jbock-java/jbock/README.md

     at cli.tools.CopyFile.main(CopyFile.java:10)
 </code></pre>

-### A stacktrace isn't good enough
+Being invoked without any arguments is something we should be expecting.

-Being invoked without any arguments is something we should expect, and instead of a stacktrace, we could use this opportunity to inform the user about our command line syntax.
-Let's see how this is done with `jbock 2.3`.
+Instead of showing a stacktrace, we could use this opportunity to inform the user about our command line options.
+Let's see how to do this with `jbock 2.3`.

-We start by defining an abstract class `Args`, which represents the two mandatory arguments to our program:
+We start by defining an abstract class `Args`, which represents the two mandatory arguments `src` and `dest`:

 ````java
 @CommandLineArguments